hudochenkov/eslint-config-hudochenkov/README.md

 Available configs:

-* `eslint-config-hudochenkov` — default config which includes following configs:
+* `main` — default config which includes following configs:
-	* `eslint-config-hudochenkov/base` — config with only ESLint core rules.
+	* `base` — config with only ESLint core rules.
-	* `eslint-config-hudochenkov/common-plugins` — config with [eslint-plugin-unicorn], [eslint-plugin-import], and [eslint-plugin-jest].
+	* `commonPlugins` — config with [eslint-plugin-unicorn], [eslint-plugin-import], and [eslint-plugin-jest].
 Applies both for browser and Node.js projects.
-* `eslint-config-hudochenkov/react` — config for React applications.
+* `react` — config for React applications.
 Includes [eslint-plugin-react], [eslint-plugin-react-hooks], and [eslint-plugin-jsx-a11y] plugins.
-* `eslint-config-hudochenkov/react-testing` — config for tesing React apps with [React Testing Library].
+* `reactTesting` — config for tesing React apps with [React Testing Library].
 Includes [eslint-plugin-jest-dom] and [eslint-plugin-testing-library] plugins.

 ## Installation